preeteshjain/UnblockGA/README.md

 UnblockGA is here to help these websites by allowing them to collect the data from adblock users.

+## Requirements<a name="requirements"></a>

+UnblockGA is built with vanilla JavaScript and PHP.
+So jQuery is **not** required to run UnblockGA.
+However, on the server side of the equation, minimum version of PHP required is *4.0.2* which supports the [cURL library](https://curl.haxx.se) and it's functions.
+So basically, your server should be running PHP version 4.0.2 or higher.

 ## Download<a name="download"></a>

 [Download the files](https://github.com/preeteshjain/UnblockGA/archive/v1.0.0.zip) and place them like so: